TommyHanle/Battleship-Game/README.md

 - The game ends when one player sinks all of the other player's ships and the winner is declared.
 - Players can play again by clicking on the "Play Again" button.
 - ![Winner/Play Again](https://i.imgur.com/NUHGfSN.png)

-Getting Started:
-- To play this game, simply clone the repository and open the index.html file in your web browser.
-Alternatively, you can play the game online at https://tommyhanle.github.io/Battleship-Game/.

 Requirements: